 One key difference is that Monty Python's Flying Circus was always far more polished than Q, without Spike's adlibs or veering off topic.
 Also Monty Python is much more of an ensemble rather than having Spike central to every sketch.
 Not to forget that Python benefitted from Terry Gilliam's animation.

 There were also similarities with other contemporary comedy sketch shows, such as The Two Ronnies12 (1971-1987).
 Halftime was marked with a musical number, often performed by pianists Ed Welch or Alan Clare, with Spike occasionally either singing or playing his trumpet.
 The series would also often open and close with joke news items.

 Q is a landmark in the comedy sketch show genre, paving the way for later series such as Monty Python's Flying Circus and The Fast Show.
 Yet it has dated far more than Monty Python and Spike's determination to push the boundaries of comedy has meant that it is no longer considered acceptable today.
 Sometimes boundaries are there for a reason.

 Spike disappointingly often crosses a line that he did not need to, negating his achievements.
 For example, had the infamous 'Pakistani Dalek' sketch been simply about a housewife married to a Dalek, it would be remembered fondly as a classic comedy moment.
 Yet by having the Dalek from Pakistan wearing an unconvincing turban rather than a bowler hat as well as uttering stereotypical comments about curry at the end, the sketch is unacceptable for the 21st Century.

-Frustratingly it appears that the most inventive and least unacceptable Q episodes were from the first series, yet just under half of those episodes survive.
+Frustratingly it appears that the most inventive and least unacceptable Q episodes were from the first series, yet less than half of those episodes survive.